bveber/pysports-stats/CONTRIBUTING.md

 # Contributing
-`Sportsipy` is an open-source project created for the community where contributions are encouraged.
+`sports` is an open-source project created for the community where contributions are encouraged.
 I ask that anyone who wishes to contribute to please read and follow the guidelines listed below.
 As the project grows and changes, so too will this document.
 If any items are no longer relevant or need